 - We lobby and advocate for the protection of sex workers’ rights to ensure full access to public health care.

-We work through projects in Vietnam, Uganda and along the trucker corridor in South and East Africa.
+We work through projects in Indonesia, Kyrgyzstan, Myanmar, Vietnam, Ukraine, Uganda and along the trucker corridor in South and East Africa.
 Our projects at country-level are strengthened by a global advocacy project for the health and rights of sex workers.